 Almost 3 decades ago, the late Penn State materials scientist Bob Newnham came up with the concept that the connectivity of the piezo filler determined the efficiency of the piezoelectric effect.
 According to him, a three-dimensional material would be more efficient than zero-dimensional nanoparticles, one-dimensional nanowires or two-dimensional films, because the mechanical energy would be transported directly through the three-dimensional material instead of dissipating into the polymer matrix.

-Qing Wang, professor of materials science and engineering, Penn State said, “Everybody in the ceramic community knew of his approach, but how to achieve that 3-D structure with a well-defined microstructure remained a mystery.”
+Qing Wang, professor of Penn State said, “Everybody in the ceramic community knew of his approach, but how to achieve that 3-D structure with a well-defined microstructure remained a mystery.”

 Now, scientists found that the small polyurethane foam dusting sheet can be a secret ingredient to solve the mystery.
 The little uniform projections on the sheet go about as a layout for framing the microstructure of the piezoelectric ceramic.
 The specialists applied the ceramic to the polyurethane sheet as suspended nanoparticles in solution.